 So he sat.
 And ate.
 And sat some more.
 A local family took him in and provided him with temporary shelter.
 Yet he continued to gain weight and his blood pressure surged.
 He suffered a heart attack, and at one point, was hospitalized with two cracked ribs due he attributes to the extra pounds straining his frame.

 “My activity level just ceased.
 I had suffered a hernia and I could not do any work,” Cosby said.

-This pattern of inactivity lingered until March, when he finally connected with Skylar, a Humana health education facilitator who helped Cosby sign up for Medicare Advantage benefits.
-The addition of these health benefits was a turning point in Cosby’s trajectory.
+This pattern of inactivity lingered until March, when he finally connected with a MarketPoint sales rep, who helped Cosby sign up for his Medicare Advantage benefits, and Skylar, a Humana health education facilitator who helped Cosby better understand how to use his benefits.
+That was a turning point in Cosby’s trajectory.

 For the first time in years, Cosby’s Humana Medicare Advantage plan helped him finally had access to quality health care benefits.
 Another one of his benefits, and services like Humana’s Over-the-Counter Health & Wellness Products catalog, which gives membershelped him get easily shop for access to hundreds of products such as vitamins, skin care products and home medical supplies.

 A Fitbit fitness tracker was listed in the catalog, and it was the first thing Cosby ordered through the program in March.
 Although it was a healthcare need he didn’t even know he had, that Fitbit tracker changed Dan’s life.
 From the moment he attached it to his wrist, his focus changed.
 Instead of counting the days, he was logging miles and watching the pounds drop.